jhelovuo/RustDDS/README.md

 We do not rely on code generation, but Rust generic programming instead: There is a generic DataReader and DataWriter, parameterized with the payload type D and a serializer adapter type SA.
 The [Serde][serde-url] library is used for payload data serialization/deserialization.

 The payload type D is required to implement `serde::Serialize` when used with a DataWriter, and `serde::DeserializeOwned` when used with a DataReader.
-If the payload D is communicated in a WITH_KEY topic, then D is additionally required to implement trait `Keyed`.

 Many existing Rust types and libraries already support Serde, so they are good to go as-is.

+In DDS, a WITH_KEY topic contains multiple differerent instances, that are distingushed by a key.
+The key must be somehow embedded into the data samples.
+In our implementation, if the payload type D is communicated in a WITH_KEY topic, then D is additionally required to implement trait `Keyed`.

 The trait `Keyed` requires one method: `get_key(&self) -> Self::K` , which is used to extract a key of an associated type `K` from `D`.
 They key type `K` must implement trait `Key`, which is a combination of pre-existing traits `Eq +
 PartialEq + PartialOrd + Ord + Hash + Clone + Serialize + DeserializeOwned` and no additional methods.